joshjohanning/github-misc-scripts/gh-cli/README.md

 2. Get user id by one of the following:
     1. List org members and get the id from there: `./get-organization-members.sh`
     2. Get user id: `./get-user-id.sh`

+## remove-sso-enabled-pat.sh

+Revokes an SSO-enabled PAT that a user created in an organization.

 ## rename-repository.sh